Learn how to create an old-fashioned homemaking routine that works for the modern world.

 Thursday: Errand Day

 Now that I am no longer driving into town for preschool, it makes sense to combine errands.
-I do the grocery store and library every week, and sometimes the bank or post office.
+I do the grocery store, library every week, and sometimes the bank or post office.
 I try to stock up as much as makes sense.
 That way, if for some reason I can’t get to the store, the world will not end.

 Friday: Cleaning day

-Hopefully the house is pretty clean every day from my general tidying up.
-But on Fridays I vacuum and dust everywhere, including bedrooms, steps, halls, etc. It doesn’t take long.
+Hopefully, the house is pretty clean daily from my general tidying up.
+But on Fridays, I vacuum and dust everywhere, including bedrooms, steps, halls, etc. It doesn’t take long.
 Sometimes I move furniture and all that, but mostly not.

 Saturday and Sunday: Paper and Planning Day

 I make a meal plan for the next week and write down any important dates for that week, like appointments, visits, etc, using one of my weekly planning sheets.
 I also straighten the bookshelves.
 I go through my kids baskets or school papers, throwing out most of it and saving what I need.
 This is just a few minutes at a time over the course of the weekend.

 Some other themed days to add to your own routine:

 Now obviously, you can’t add all of these and keep the ones above.
 But maybe your family is small, and you don’t need a dedicated laundry day, or you live in town and do one small errand a day.
 Here are some other task days that might be helpful.
 You get the idea.

-Work in the garden, tidy up outside, wash the car, organize the garage, prune shrubs.
+Work in the garden, tidy up outside, wash the car, organize the garage, and prune shrubs.